piglovesyou/graphql-let/README.md

 1. It loads configurations from `.graphql-let.yml`
-2. It builds codegen context from glob patterns from the config, a file content from webpack or an AST from Babel).
+2. It builds codegen context from glob patterns from the config, a file content from webpack, or an AST from Babel.
 3. It passes these to GraphQL code generator to get `.ts(x)`s, which runtime will make use of
 4. It generates `.d.ts` for the `.ts(x)`s, which your IDE and `tsc` will use